julianprester/website/src/links/was-this-written-by-a-human-or-ai.md

 syndicated: 2024-10-25T03:00:00.000Z
 ---

-Humans are terrible at identifying AI generated content; only slightly better than a coin flip and this is only going to get worse as AI models become better.
-Good news is that humans seem to be consistent in why they fail at detecting AI generated.
-So there may be cues that we can implement in AI models, so called AI accents.
+Humans struggle to identify AI-generated content, performing marginally better than chance.
+This will worsen as AI models improve.
+However, humans consistently fail for similar reasons, suggesting potential cues, or "AI accents," for implementation in AI models as a solution.